zaccariaMajid/zaccariaMajid/README.md

 ## 🌍 About Me
 - 💡 I enjoy solving complex problems with clean, testable code.
 - 🌱 Currently learning more about **cloud-native .NET** and **Kubernetes**.
-- 🌍 Open to relocation opportunities in Sweden and other EU countries.
+- 🌍 Open to relocation opportunities.

 ---